ankane/secure_rails/README.md

 Start with the [Rails Security Guide](https://guides.rubyonrails.org/security.html) to see how Rails protects you.

+Also, check out [this guide](https://ankane.org/sensitive-data-rails) for securing sensitive data.

 ## Best Practices

 - Keep secret tokens out of your code - `ENV` variables are a good practice